hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/641_xii_sharat_chakravarty.md

 for a night in a village of the hill-people.
-Hearing the beating of drums in the village some time after nightfall, I came to know upon inquiring of my host that one of the villagers had been possessed by a Devatâ or good spirit.
+Hearing the beating of drums in the village some time after nightfall, I came to know upon inquiring of my host that one of the villagers had been possessed by a Devatā or good spirit.
 To meet his importunate wishes and to satisfy my own curiosity, we went out to see what the matter really was.
 Reaching the spot, I found a great concourse of people.
 A tall man with long, bushy hair was pointed out to me, and I was told that person had got the